What Is User Retention? How to Measure & Improve It (2022)

 2. Use Cohort Analysis to Understand Your App’s Value

-Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts,” or segments, such as acquisition date or demographic data.
+Cohort analysis is a data-driven way to compare the behavior of users belonging to different “cohorts,” or user segmentations, such as acquisition date or demographic data.
 Looking at cohorts shows you which features and user characteristics correlate with retention so you can double down on them.
 As with user retention rate calculations, you have some flexibility here in how you define your cohorts, though you should segment your users based on criteria important to your product.

-This type of analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.
+This type of user analysis lets you draw conclusions between your users’ behavior and your product’s retention rates, which should inform your product development going forward.

 Above: Example of a cohort analysis in Google Analytics